 In 2016, Hillary Clinton became the first woman to campaign for president on a major party ticket.
 The former first lady, New York senator and secretary of state under Obama ran as the Democratic candidate against Republican Donald Trump.
 Clinton’s historic campaign ended with a victory for her opponent, Trump.

-On November 7, 2020, Kamala Harris became the first woman and first woman of color to be elected to the office of the vice presidency.
-President-elect Joe Biden had nominated Harris in August 2020 during the Democratic party’s first “remote” national convention.
+On January 20, 2021, Kamala Harris became the first woman and first woman of color vice president.
+Then-candidate Joe Biden nominated Harris in August 2020 during the Democratic party’s first “remote” national convention.
 Harris, whose mother immigrated to the United States from India and whose father immigrated from Jamaica, was the first person of African or Asian descent to become a major party’s vice presidential candidate.

-Harris was the third woman to receive the nomination from a major party.
+Harris was only the third woman to receive the nomination from a major party.
 The first was Geraldine Ferraro, who ran with Walter Mondale on the 1984 Democratic ticket, losing to Republican incumbent Ronald Reagan and Vice President George H.W.
 Bush.
 The second was Sarah Palin, who ran with John McCain on the Republican ticket in 2008, the year of Obama’s historic victory.